Meet the UH Hilo Bonner Leaders

 Raven Brazee

-Hometown: Kuna, Idaho
+Hometown: Kuna High School, Idaho

 Major: Marine Science

 Raven's focus overall with volunteer work has been related to environmental work, especially with activities like beach cleanups, weeding of invasive plants, and native outplanting work days.
-She has been working with Hawai'i Wildlife Fund as a potential host site, and attending as many of their community beach cleanups in Ka'u as possible.
+She has been working with Hawaiʻi Wildlife Fund as a potential host site, and attending as many of their community beach cleanups in Ka'u as possible.
 During her time in the Bonner Program she plans to continue her involvement with the HWF organization.
 Her main goal is to do what she can to protect the native species here and maintain a healthy environment!

 2026 Bonner Cohort